markaggar/Water-Monitor/README.md

 Units
 - Volume sensors determine unit display (gallons/liters) for both session sensors.
-- Flow sensor units are reflected in the low-flow leak sensor attributes.
+- Flow sensor units are reflected in the low-flow leak sensor attributes and used for last-session average flow when possible.
 - Average flow sensor displays as <volume_unit>/min derived from the source volume unit.

 ## Sensors created